ceos-seo/data_cube_ui/docs/indexing_and_ingestion.md

 import datacube

 #this will create a new Datacube instance - leaving out any configuration files
-#without entering a config parameter, the Data Cube will use the .datacube.conf in the default location.
+#without entering a config parameter, the Data Cube will use the datacube.conf in the default location.
 #this in in your home directory '~/.datacube.conf'
 dc = datacube.Datacube()